iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.11/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.nv.dhhs.en 1 reviews"/>
 </p>

+> Doesn't work, never updates even when pressing the refresh button.
+It still has the same time for "last checked" since I've downloaded it a week ago.
+No help at all, just a waste of space on my phone and waste of time looking at it.
+I uninstalled it.
+I'd give 0 stars if I could.<br> :date: __2020-11-04 04:46:48__

+> Never updates.
+There is a sync button, but it doesn't work.
+It literally stays stuck at the same time as when I first downloaded the app.
+Not sure how effective this can be if the app never syncs.
+Perhaps with a fix to this, the app would be solid.<br> :date: __2020-10-31 16:46:37__

 > Horrible idea.
 Let's give up our privacy to the government in the name of public safety.
 Do not give up your freedoms for a virus that has a 99.99% survival rate...<br> :date: __2020-10-31 02:35:05__

 > Bad<br> :date: __2020-10-30 20:53:42__